anatoliishmidt/dagster_project/README.md

 Configured AWS account with aws-cli access and aws-cli installed - Here I am not specifying anything specific as access can be different.
 It depends on each team and person (iam role or user etc.).

 MacOS - in case with installing helm and minukube.
 > If you want to run it on the laptop it should be MacOS(from the requirements of the task).
-Script can install

 ## Deploy demo using demo.sh